Laryngospasm: Causes

 Laryngospasm is a primitive protective airway reflex that functions to protect against aspiration.
 However, it may be detrimental if there is sustained closure of the glottis resulting in blockage of respiration that hinders the free flow of air.
 It may be triggered when the vocal cords or the area of the trachea below the vocal folds detects the entry of water, mucus, blood, or other substance.

 It is most often reported 1) post-operatively after endotracheal extubation or 2) after sudden reflux of gastric contents.
 It is common in drowning.
-It is estimated that in 10% of cases of drowning as a response to inhalation of water, death occurs due to asphyxia due to laryngospasm without any water in the lungs.
+It is estimated that in 10% of cases of drowning as a response to inhalation of water, death occurs by asphyxia due to laryngospasm without any water in the lungs.
 It is also a symptom of hypoparathyroidism.
 It can sometimes occur during sleep, waking up the affected person.
 These episodic interruptions of sleep have been attributed to acute irritation due to gastro-oesophageal reflux.
 Laryngospasm is also an unlikely but possible side effect of ketamine administration.
 Laryngospasm may happen in people with neurological disease.

 In children, rapid detection and management are imperative to prevent deadly complications such as cardiac arrest, hypoxia and bradycardia.

 Patients with a history of significant aspiration, asthma, exposure to airway irritants (smoke, dust, mold, fumes, use of Desflurane), upper respiratory infections, airway anomalies, light anesthesia and patients with acute mental status depression may be at increased risk.